dockstore/dockstore-documentation/docs/dockstore-logo-usage-guidelines.rst

 About
 =====
-It is important to establish a sense of branding throughout our publicly facing, digital media.
 This document provides the guidelines for the use of the Dockstore logo and icon.

 Color
 =====